 Minarets: (left) Habib Neccar Camii (the mosque is located near the assumed centre of the ancient city); (centre) a mosque in the bazaar; (right) Ulu Cami

-Minarets: (left/centre) Old houses of Antioch; (right) a nail decorated door (for similar doors see a page on Kilis)
+(left/centre) Old houses of Antioch; (right) a nail decorated door (see similar doors in Kilis)

 (left) The canal; (right) arch of the aqueduct

 The stream and mountain torrent ran on the west side of